United Nations Environment Program Finance Initiative

 Net-Zero Banking Alliance (NZBA)

-The NZBA is an initiative convened by the United Nations Environment Programme Finance Initiative (UNEP-FI), which was launched in April 2021 by 43 banks around the world with the aim of achieving net-zero GHG emissions from financed portfolios by 2050.
+NZBA is an international industry-led initiative, convened by the United Nations Environment Programme Finance Initiative (UNEP FI) with banks committing to aligning their lending/investment portfolios with net-zero GHG emissions by 2050.

 The Poseidon Principles